Itai-Nelken/itai-lang/README.md

 Stack trace:
 makeSegFault()
 	"path/to/file":1
+func1(1, 2)
+	"path/to/file":2
 main()
 	"path/to/file":3
 ```
 First the cause is printed: the type of error and the file followed by a colon and the line number.
 Then the stack trace is printed.<br>
+**reading the stack trace:**<br>
 The function name is printed (with the arguments it was passed if applicable) followed by `<path/to/file>:<line number>`.<br>
 The last function called is printed first.<br>
-Methods are orinted like this:
+Methods are printed like this:
 ```
 className.methodName(): instanceName
 	"path/to/file":1
 ```

 ### Memory management
 In this section, the term 'object' means any variable or instance of a class.<br>
 **Where are objects created?**<br>
 - Objects created inside a function that their size is known at compile time are created on the stack, so they are freed when the function returns.<br>
-- Objects with a known size at compile time that are to big to be created on the stack, are created in the heap.<br>
+- Objects with a known size at compile time that are to big to be created on the stack, are created in the heap and freed automatically when the function returns.<br>
-- Global objects are created on the heap.<br>
+- Global objects are created on the heap and freed automatically when the program exits.<br>
-- Objects that their size is not known at compile time are created at run time on the heap.<br>
+- Objects that their size is not known at compile time are created at run time on the heap and automatically freed.<br>
 - Objects allocated with the `new` keyword are created in the heap.<br>
+  * Manually allocated objects are NOT freed, you have to free them yourself.<br>
-There is no garbage collector, but if an object allocated on the heap go out of scope and has no references or pointers to it, it's freed.<br>
+- There is no garbage collector, but if an object allocated on the heap goes out of scope and has no references or pointers to it, it's freed.<br>
-Objects known to be in the heap can be freed with the `delete` keyword. you shoudln't free automatically allocated objects, but nothing bad will happen if you do.
+- Objects known to be in the heap can be freed with the `delete` keyword. you shoudln't free automatically allocated objects (compiler warning), but nothing bad will happen if you do and the object wasn't needed anymore.

 ## Basic syntax
 Statements are followed by a semicolon (`;`).<br>
-Expressions can be grouped inside parentheses (`()`) for precedence.<br>
+Expressions can be grouped inside parentheses (`()`) for higher precedence.<br>

 ### Literals
 **Booleans:** - `true` or `false`. any number other than 0 is `true`, and 0 is `false`.<br>